 - Drafting applications under the Insolvency Act 1986.

 - Representing trustees in bankruptcy in relation to an application to annul a bankruptcy order.

 Commercial dispute resolution

 Adam has worked on major commercial litigation in the High Court involving cross-border companies and complex structures and previously worked as a legal assistant on a major international arbitration involving claims of breach of contract, dishonesty and employment law.
+His recent experience includes:

 - Professional liability

-- Assisting the legal team on and international arbitration relating to a dispute governed by the law of the Dubai International Finance Centre and California.
+- Assisting the legal team on and international arbitration relating to a dispute governed by the law of the Dubai International Finance Centre.